GetStream/butterfly/README.md

 ## Demo Project

-The demo project built with the [Stream Chat SDK for Jetpack Compose](https://getstream.io/chat/sdk/compose/).
+The demo project was built with the [Stream Chat SDK for Jetpack Compose](https://getstream.io/chat/sdk/compose/).
 It would be helpful to understand the demo project if you check out the links below:

 - [Compose Chat Messaging Tutorial](https://getstream.io/chat/compose/tutorial/)